ITRC 2013 Breach List Tops 600 in 2013

 2013 ITRC Breach Report Key Findings

-• 59.1% of publicly reported (U.S.) breaches indicated the number of records exposed; totaling 57,868,922 records (see Known vs. Unknown totals).
+• 59.9% of publicly reported (U.S.) breaches indicated the number of records exposed; totalling 91,978,932 records7 (see Known vs. Unknown totals).
 Note: Records can be defined as Social Security numbers, credit cards, financial account numbers or other pieces of information such as driver’s license numbers or medical insurance numbers.

-• 47% of the reported breaches on the 2013 ITRC Breach Report involved the exposure of Social Security numbers and 15.5% exposed credit or debit card information.
-These numbers represent year-over-year changes of a 28.1% growth in the number potentially exposing SSNs and a 41.2% hike in the number involving credit or debit card information.
+• 47.9% of the reported breaches on the 2013 ITRC Breach Report involved the exposure of Social Security numbers and 15.6% exposed credit or debit card information.
+In raw numbers, there were 294 breaches exposing SSNs, an increase of 28% over 2012.
+Year-over-year, the number of breaches involving credit or debit cards in 2013 (96) jumped 41.2 percent over 2012 (68).

 • Paper breaches accounted for nearly 12% of the “known” breaches and typically go unnoticed until a consumer reports the problem to local media.
 Unfortunately, paper breaches do not trigger breach notifications in most states, so consumers are not alerted to the fact that their personal identifying information has been exposed.